 A simple formulation consisting of equal amount of Vidanga (seeds), borax powder and Pippali (fruits) is used as Ayurvedic contraceptive.

 Paste of Pippali is applied topically for muscular pain and swelling.

 Sinus congestion, coughs, and hiccups: Take 1/2 tbs long pepper powder with 1/2 tbs of rock salt and boil in one and half glass of water and cook for 15 mins and then filer and drink .

 Cough: Take about 10 gms of each of dried ginger or sonth, holy basil leaves and long pepper.
 Add 4-6 small cardamoms and grind to yield a fine powder.
-Take this powder with equal amount of honey relieves cough.
+Take this powder with an equal amount of honey relieves cough.

 Fever: For fever due to any reason, take root of long pepper and make decoction in water and drink twice a day.
-This cures fever, removes toxins and improves liver function.
+This cures fever, removes toxins and improves the liver function.